amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 I like the general idea of `changeExistingStudentsTable` (except the name, I'll change that later).
 There is a collection of changes that need to be _applied_ to a `StudentTable` to obtain a new `StudentTable`.

-That idea pretty much looks like a `reduce` because the changes are _folded_ into a an existing _table_ to create a new version.
+That idea pretty much looks like a `reduce` because the changes are _folded_ into an existing _table_ to create a new version.

 The steps are: